vi245/wisflux-dev-notes/readme.md

 - Wrap lines at 72 characters
 - Use the body to explain what and why you have done something.
 - In most cases, you can leave out details about how a change has been made.

+# initialse a new repo

+- Create a directory to contain the project.
+- Go into the new directory.
+- Type git init.
+- Write some code.
+- Type git add to add the files.
+- Type git commit.